KazaKago/StoreFlowable.kt/README.md

 ## Example

-Refer to the [sample module](https://github.com/KazaKago/StoreFlowable/tree/master/sample) for details.
+Refer to the [**sample module**](https://github.com/KazaKago/StoreFlowable/tree/master/sample) for details.
 This module works as an Android app.
+This example accesses the [Github API](https://docs.github.com/en/free-pro-team@latest/rest).

 ## Advanced Usage